The-Duchess/bluckbot/README.md

 - Bluckbot requires ruby 2.1 or higher
 - Bluckbot is written by Alice "Duchess" Archer
 - To setup for use without manually configuring, run setup.rb
-- To setup run setup.sh and it will create the necessary files/folders for basic operation and configure manually
+- To setup run setup.sh and it will create the necessary files/folders for basic operation and you can configure manually
 - To run if configs are setup run ./run.sh

 > Note: some modules may have their own files, and gem requirements, also cah.rb and cah_2.rb are not complete